imagej/imagej.github.io/_pages/update-sites/index.md

 </div>

 Out of the box, ImageJ has only the core *ImageJ* update site enabled.
-To enable additional features, choose {% include bc content='Help|Update...'%}, then click the "Manage update sites" button.
+To enable additional features, choose {% include bc path='Help|Update...'%}, then click the "Manage update sites" button.

 For further details, see [How to follow a 3rd party update site](/update-sites/following).